RT-LOC/docs/docs/distancing/getting_started.md

 ### Accessing data

 Every breach event is automatically sent to RTLOC backend, which then can be viewed through our Portal app.
 But before these events can be sent, you will need to login through the Mobile app.
 Login form can be found in the "Settings" screen.
 Once you are logged in, **choose the client and project** you want your events to be sent to.
 Now wait for any breach event and view the them in the Portal app.
+More detailed instructions [here](/mobile/sending-data).

 <img src="./img/mobile-login.jpg" width="222" height="450">
 <img src="./img/mobile-loggedin.jpg" width="222" height="450">